 Poetry for Grieving

 Utilizing poetry as a means to express grief is a tradition that has existed since ancient times.
-Famous poets, including John Donne, Emily Dickenson and Walt Whitman, have all broached the subject of mourning and grief within their works, and the topic remains prevalent within modern poetry.
+Famous poets, including John Donne, Emily Dickinson and Walt Whitman, have all broached the subject of mourning and grief within their works, and the topic remains prevalent within modern poetry.

 Finding Ethnic Poems Related to Grieving